Rates of mixing for the measure of maximal entropy of dispersing billiard maps

 For an unstable leaf $W$, its image $T(W)$ is a union of unstable leaves.
-Let $\cG_n(W)$ denote the collection of maximal leaves in $T^n(W)$.
-We denote the length of $W$ by $|W|$, and by $|T^n(W)|$ the sum of lengths of the leaves.
+For $n \ge 0$, let $\cG_n(W)$ denote the collection of maximal connected components of $T^n(W)$, excluding isolated points.\footnote{See \cite[Figure~1]{BD20} for an example of how isolated points can arise from multiple tangencies.} We denote the Euclidean length of $W$ by $|W|$, and by $|T^n(W)|$ the sum of lengths of the leaves.

 As in~\cite[Section~7.11]{CM06}, we define: \begin{defn} A \emph{solid rectangle} (or just rectangle) $D \subset M$ is a closed domain bounded by two stable and two unstable leaves.
 We call the two stable/unstable leaves the {\em stable/unstable boundary} of $D$ and denote it by $\partial_s D / \partial_u D$.
 We denote by $\mathring{D}$ the interior of $D$. \end{defn}